 Keep your Providers informed and understand that your Providers need up-to-date health information to treat you effectively.
-Talk to your care that you agreed to with your Provider.
-Identify yourself as a Member to Providers to receive care or services and follow the policies and procedures described in your plan materials.

-Providers about your medical history, your current health status and participate in developing mutually agreed-upon treatment goals as much as possible.
+Talk to your Providers about your medical history, your current health status and participate in developing mutually agreed-upon treatment goals as much as possible.